Scroll Top

 Our final analysis comes from a review of these six highly-ranked sources on the topic:

-As a caveat, these sources can use similar but not identical language to describe different elements.
+As a caveat, these sources use similar but not identical language to describe different brand strategy framework elements.
 Additionally, for readability, we combined several into buckets with similar concepts, recognizing that some may quibble about the combinations.
+When we compared the sources with our prior analysis, we found that just one of the previous six top-ranking sources remained highly ranked (Brand Master Academy).
+We also found that some of the relative importance of the elements changed.

-We’ll analyze them in order of frequency of mentions.
+We’ll review them in order of frequency of mentions.

 1. Brand personality, logo, tone, voice, and visual identity: The most frequently mentioned brand strategy framework bucket of ingredients was brand personality, tone and voice, along with visual brand identity.
 Audio brand identity is also rightfully part of this area.
 Descriptions include: